-We also grant restricted stock awards to executives as another form of long-term compensation.
-The number of restricted stock awards we expect to make to a given executives will be determined by taking 25% of the participant's long-term incentive value and dividing it by the current stock price at the time of the award.
+We grant restricted stock awards to executives as another form of long-term compensation.
+The number of restricted stock awards we typically grant is determined by taking 25% of the participant's long-term incentive value and dividing it by the current stock price at the time of the award.
 We chose 25% of the total value because it provides meaningful retentive value to our key executives, helps smooth out market volatility and is reasonably cost efficient.
 The restricted stock awards typically vest three years after the award is granted, so long as the participant remains employed by us.
 We believe restricted stock awards are an effective long-term compensation vehicle through which key employees can be retained, especially through volatile periods in the market.